 Microbiological Compost

+Microbiological compost boosts biological activity of organic matter, is Rich in beneficial microorganisms that help improve soil structure and fertility, suppress pathogens and optimize plant nutrition.
 It acts as an organic soil amendment and biostimulant, retaining more water, providing gradual nourishment, and reducing dependence on chemical fertilizers.

 photo of compost pile